simoneSantoni/data-viz-smm635/README.md

 In the digital era, we are bombarded by humongous streams of information.
 Sometimes, these 'inputs' are not interesting enough to breach the defensive barriers that protect our attention — hence, we simply decide to pass over.
-Other times, what we are exposed seems valuable, but we do not see any neat, meaningful pattern in it (that's the bottom line as it comes to crunch massive datasets!!).
-According to the popular idiom *"one picture is worth a thousand words"*, all what messengers and audiences need to 'click' is — often-times — just a simple, effective visualization.
+Other times, what we are exposed to seems valuable, but we do not see any neat, meaningful pattern in it (that's the bottom line as it comes to crunch massive datasets!!).
+According to the popular idiom *"one picture is worth a thousand words"*, all that messengers and audiences need to 'click' is — often-times — just a simple, effective visualization.